Alligator Snapping Turtle

 Although alligator snapping turtles are often confused with the common snapping turtle, alligator snappers have a noticeably more jagged shell and larger head.
 Alligator snapping turtles also have an extra row of scales (scutes) located near the bridge of the shell where the top and bottom meet.
 The common snapping turtle has only one row of scutes between the carapace and plastron.

 The range of the alligator snapping turtle reaches from southern Georgia, west to eastern Texas and northward up the Mississippi River system reaching as far north as southeast Iowa.
 The status of the alligator snapping turtle in Indiana is uncertain.
 Records for extreme southwest Indiana date back to the1800’s, but very few have been taken in the past decades.
 Alligator snappers were thought to have been completely eliminated (extirpated) from Indiana until one was found in 1991 near the White River in Morgan County.
-Since then, no specimens have been documented in the state.
 They are considered an endangered species in Indiana.

 Alligator snapping turtles seem to prefer deep pools in large rivers, but have been found to occur in bayous, lakes, swamps, and smaller streams.